Your savings are safe with Bask Bank.

 This adds a second layer of authentication when you log in to your account.
 If your mobile phone or computer is not registered, you’ll receive a special code through text to register.

-Security
+Security Alerts

 You can sign up to receive notifications about changed passwords, unsuccessful logins and transactions, to name a few of the many options available in the app.

-Secure Message
+Secure Message Portal

-Online Privacy
+Online Privacy Protection

 We’re dedicated to protecting both your money and your online privacy.
 Read our Privacy Policy to learn more about how we keep your data and information secure.

-Account
+Account Monitoring

-Commitment to
+Commitment to Security

-If you discover a discrepancy with your Bask Savings Account, we’re here to help resolve it.
+If you discover a discrepancy with your Bask Account, we’re here to help resolve it.
 Contact us as soon as possible so that we can address the issue immediately.

-Tips for Fraud Prevention
+Fraud Prevention

 The Fraud Prevention Security Portal is a comprehensive site that explains the most up-to-date scams targeting individuals.
 The portal addresses traditional fraud scenarios and explains the growing number of online fraud trends, such as fake commerce websites and scams involving social media.
 Mitigate the risk of becoming a victim by taking advantage of the many e-learning courses available for Bask Bank customers in both English and Spanish here.

-Tips for Stronger Passwords
+Stronger Passwords

-When setting a password for your Bask Savings Account or updating your existing password, be sure to use a long password that is eight or more characters.
+When setting a password for your Bask Account or updating your existing password, be sure to use a long password that is eight or more characters.
 Include upper- and lower-case letters and numbers and change your password regularly.
 Avoid using the same password for multiple accounts.
 If all your passwords are the same, a bad actor only needs to hack one account to have access to all your accounts.
 Avoid using easily guessed passwords, like “password” or “12345.”
 Password managers and generator tools can be great resources for more secure passwords.

-Tips for Mobile Device Security
+Mobile Device Security

 Reliance on mobile devices to perform everyday tasks is becoming increasingly common and can open new avenues for attacks.
 Some ways to protect yourself include: